 Originally from Michigan, Brian has played and coached hockey for four decades and remains very active in community hockey programs at Atlanta’s Center Ice Arena.
 He is a USA Hockey certified coach with recognized success at U14, U16 and High School programs.
 He is currently head coach of Atlanta Center Ice U14 bantam travel, assistant coach with his Son’s bantam house league team, and plays regularly in the Atlanta Amateur Hockey League (AAHL).

 Brian, his wife Stacey and their Son Liam live in the Newnan/Peachtree City area of Atlanta.
 They also have three adult children and two grandchildren; all are Red Wings Fans!

-Marakhovski, a Kharkov, Ukraine native, begins his third season as a member of the Gladiators coaching staff.
-This will mark his second year as the "Video Coach" after spending last season as a "Hockey Operations Assistant" while also serving as the Associate Head Coach of the AAA U18 program under former NHL Coach Jay Leach.
+Marakhovski, a Kharkov, Ukraine native, begins his fourth season as a member of the Gladiators coaching staff.
 With over 10 years of professional hockey experience and over 475 professional games played across the US and Europe, Marakhovski skated for professional hockey teams in the former Soviet Union plus attended training camps and played in exhibition games with the Ukrainian National Team.